LTestJ/SeleniumCourse/doc/topics.md

 Basic knowledge of Unix shell programming is essential.
 We will follow the free course from [Udacity](https://www.udacity.com/course/linux-command-line-basics--ud595) to get upto speed with Unix/Linux Shell.

+After that to gain more experience work through [Wargames](https://overthewire.org/wargames)

 ## Git, Github

 All software written is kept in some version control repository.
 Git is the preferred choice for that.
 Github is where most of the popular open source projects are hosted.